Calculator-Online.net

 keyboard

-This online mean value theorem calculator finds the point "c" within the interval [a,b] for the given function f(x) when the function satisfies the condition of continuity on the closed interval [a,b] and differentiability over the open interval (a,b)
+This online mean value theorem calculator finds the point "c" within the interval [a,b] for the given function f(x) when the function satisfies the condition of continuity on the closed interval [a,b] and differentiability over the open interval (a,b).

-What Is The Mean Value Theorem?
+What Is the Mean Value Theorem?

 The mean value theorem is used to evaluate the behavior of a function.
 The mean value theorem asserts that if the “f” is a continuous function on the closed interval [a, b], and differentiable on the open interval (a, b), then there is at least one point "c" on the open interval (a, b).
 At this point, the instantaneous rate of change of function is equal to the average rate of change of that function.